 My primary medium is collaboration, usually with people, sometimes with environments, often with code, occasionally with frames of animation.

-My work has won awards and received grants - they're very nice, and they're here.
+My work has received awards and received grants (they're very nice, and they're here),

 UploadVR: A Christmas Carol Is A Free Tradition Haunting Quest Headsets From Agile Lens